Songiso/Smart_Traffic_Analytics/README.md

 - Large-scale data processing with Apache Spark
 - Data storage with PostgreSQL
 - Interactive visualizations with Streamlit and Plotly
-- Comprehensive testing and documentation
+- Comprehensive testing and documentation.

 ## Architecture